[Illustrative composite based on ethnographic research]

 V. Conclusion

-The evidence presented in this article supports a fundamentally economic interpretation of gang membership.
-Gangs are not primarily cultural formations or expressions of inherent criminality.
-They are economic organizations that emerge predictably when legitimate labor markets fail to provide opportunity.
+The evidence presented in this article supports taking the economics of gang membership seriously.
+Gangs are not simply cultural formations or expressions of inherent criminality.
+In some contexts, they are also economic organizations that become more attractive when legitimate labor markets fail to provide opportunity.

 Marcus stands outside that shuttered factory, contemplating his choice.
 The gang offers $200 per week—$800 per month.
 He's applied to eighteen legitimate jobs in three months.
 Five said no after interviewing.
 One offered 15 hours per week at $8.50/hour—$520 per month, no benefits, no advancement.